kp6531/trail_2/README.md

 docker run -p 5002:8501 academicadvisor
 ```

-The -p 5002:8501 flag maps port 8501 inside the container to port 5002 on your local machine.
-The application should now be accessible at:
+You can access the application at:
 http://127.0.0.1:5002/ or http://localhost:5002/